UNA Budgets

 Frequently Asked Questions

-• What is the current process for creating the operating and capital budgets and who oversees it?
+• What is the current process for creating the operating and capital budgets?

-The budgeting process starts annually with a staff-level departmental review, where front-line staff are consulted by managers about current departmental needs based on operational requirements, existing organizational plans, results from engagement initiatives through the previous year, and other feedback from the community.
+The budgeting process starts annually with a staff-level departmental review, where front-line staff are consulted by managers about current departmental needs based on operational requirements, existing organizational plans and other feedback from the community.
 Next, a management review is undertaken where these needs are reviewed through the lens of prioritizing them against the organizational perspective, how they relate to progressing the UNA Strategic Plan 2023-25, and feedback received from the community through community engagement initiatives.
 A draft of the budgets is then developed and presented to the UNA Finance & Audit Committee for review.

 Following these three stages of review, the draft budgets, supported by recommendation by the UNA Finance & Audit Committee, are reviewed and considered at the Board level before being approved for public consultation, where residents are invited to submit their feedback on the drafts.
 All feedback received is presented to the UNA Finance & Audit Committee, where changes are fully considered before the final draft budgets return to the full UNA Board for final consideration and approval.